Employee Benefit PlansHR-04-30

-Employee benefit plans shall only be established and managed at an institutional-level by the University Human Resource Services office, with the approval of the Vice President and Chief Financial Officer.
+Employee benefit plans shall only be established and managed at an institutional-level by the University Human Resources office, with the approval of the Vice President and Chief Financial Officer.

-Any department or campus employee benefit that has not been officially approved by University Human Resource Services, including complimentary or discounted tickets, discounts provided for activities/services provided by a unit should be discontinued.
-Requests for exceptions to this policy should be directed to UHRS, which is responsible for making a recommendation to the VPCFO for final disposition.
+Any department or campus employee benefit that has not been officially approved by University Human Resources, including complimentary or discounted tickets, discounts provided for activities/services provided by a unit should be discontinued.
+Requests for exceptions to this policy should be directed to UHR, which is responsible for making a recommendation to the VPCFO for final disposition.

 This policy does not apply to paid or unpaid time-off, sabbatical, and other leaves for Academic employees; these benefits require that approval of the President or her/his delegate.